julie-mac/RegExperience/Develop/gist-template.md

 ### Quantifiers

-Quantifiers are generally "greedy", meaning they allow for more matches.
+Quantifiers are used to define the amount of times a pattern can match.

 #### The `?` Quantifier